FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/invalidation.rst

 This bundle provides commands to trigger cache invalidation from the command line.
-You could also send invalidation requests with a command line tool like curl or, in the case of varnish, varnishadm.
+You could also send invalidation requests with a command line tool like ``curl`` or, in the case of varnish, ``varnishadm``.
 But the commands simplify the task and will automatically talk to all configured cache instances.

 * ``fos:httpcache:invalidate:path`` accepts one or more paths and invalidates each of them.
 See :ref:`cache manager invalidation`.